-Wall Street down for third day on lingering trade worries
+Wall Street down for third day as trade worries persist

 But concerns remain about slowing earnings growth.
 Analysts now expect current-quarter profit to dip 0.1 percent from estimates of a 5.3 percent growth at the start of the year.

-Declining issues outnumbered advancers for a 2.45-to-1 ratio on the NYSE and for a 1.51-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.22-to-1 ratio on the NYSE and for a 1.69-to-1 ratio on the Nasdaq.

-Reporting by Medha Singh and Amy Caren Daniel in Bengaluru; Editing by Sriraj Kalluvila
+Reporting by Medha Singh and Amy Caren Daniel in Bengaluru; Editing by Sriraj Kalluvila and Anil D'Silva